Bostanji

-A bostanji (also spelled bostandji or bostangi; from bostancı, literally "gardener") was a member of one of the types of imperial guards of the Ottoman Empire.
-The bostanji were mainly responsible for protecting the sultan's palace and its premises.
+A bostanji (also spelled bostandji or bostangi; from bostancı, literally "gardener") was a member of a type of imperial guards of the Ottoman Empire.
+The bostanji were mainly responsible for protecting the sultan's palace.
 They also guarded the seraglio and rowed the sultan's barge.
 Their chief was called the bostanji-bashi (bostancıbaşı), and he had the rank of a pasha.
 The bostanji at one time numbered 3000, and were united with the janissaries, another Ottoman imperial guard corps, in military duty.
 In wartime their strength was 12,000.
-By the beginning of the 20th century their number was about 600.
+By the beginning of the 20th century, their number was about 600.